 Secondary Outcomes (explanation)

-The sum of minutes will be reported by the participant for the following household activities: cooking, cleaning up the house, bringing clean water to your house, bringing groceries from a hut or Bazar, helping siblings to study, farming or gardening, parent’s income-generating activities (e.g., fishing, tailoring, etc.), other income-generating activities to support their family.
+The sum of minutes was reported by the participant for the following household activities: cooking, cleaning up the house, bringing clean water to your house, bringing groceries from a market, helping siblings to study, farming or gardening, parent’s income-generating activities (e.g., fishing, tailoring, etc.), other income-generating activities to support their family.

 The specific survey question asks: “Do you help with [activity]?
 If yes, how much time in a day (average over last week)?
 [Answer: in minutes]”